castillojuan1000/sepasisUSA/README.md

 #### New Features Comming Soon
 - Users will be able to share links, photos, and videos.
-- A page where user can see all the user using the application
+- A page where users can see all the users using the application
-- A Events page
+- An Events page
-- A Prayer page where users can request to pray for them
+- A Prayer page where users can request prayers

 ---